rnietoe/Training/docs/AWS/08-Databases.md

 * backups in S3 are stored in an RDS own bucket.
 * backup is for the db host, not only the databases.
-* only the **differences** are stored in the new snapshot.
+* only the DB **differences** are stored in the new snapshot.

+    !!!danger "EC2 and EBS snapshots are incremental"

 * in multiAZ there should not be impact.
 In single AZ, I/O is suspend from few seconds to few minutes.
-* restoring a backup create a new RDS instance. you cannot restore to an existing db instance.
+* restoring a backup create a new RDS instance.
+You cannot restore to an existing db instance.

     !!!tip "retain DB Parameter Group and SG.
 Inbound rules should allow the connection using the DB port"